codebypatrickleung/kopru-cli/README.md

   - Ubuntu 24.04 LTS
 - **Execution Environment**: Oracle Linux 9+ in OCI
 - **Target Platform**: Oracle Cloud Infrastructure

+If your source VM have data disks attached, Kopru will automatically migrate those as well.
+The disk mapping is based on UUID, so the data disks will be re-attached correctly in OCI.
+If you are not using UUID in `/etc/fstab`, consider switching to UUIDs to avoid boot issues.

 ## Quick Start